-- This unit of Study investigates the impacts of Hazards and the potentials dangers of Hazards to both humanity and the environment. - It focuses on four key areas of Hazards: Technological Hazards, Geographical Hazards, Hydro-Meteorically and Biological Hazards. - Student will discuss the impacts of Human Activity and Natural Phenomenon on Hazards and look at ways to prevent these hazards or reduce the impacts of the Hazards.
+- This unit of study investigates the impacts of hazards and the potentials dangers of hazards to both humanity and the environment. - It focuses on four key areas of hazards: Technological Hazards, Geographical Hazards, Hydro-Meteorically and Biological Hazards - Student will discuss the impacts of human Activity and natural phenomenon on hazards and look at ways to prevent these hazards or reduce the impacts of the hazards.

-- Students will investigate Tourism, its history and application in both Australia and around the world. - Students will look at tourism from a Local, National and Global scale. - Students will analyze its impacts on different areas such as Development, Environmental impacts and Cultural Impacts.
+- Students will investigate tourism, its history and application in both Australia and around the world. - Students will look at tourism from a local, national and global scale. - Students will analyse its impacts on different areas such as development, environmental impacts and cultural impacts.

-- This unit of Study investigates the change in the natural lands of the world and the change in the uses of the land - Students will analyze the impacts of Human Activity and Natural Land cover on the changing world. - Students will study the three major changes that are occurring in the world including deforestation, desertification and melting glaciers, and understand these processes and the impacts it will have.
+- This unit of study investigates the change in the natural lands of the world and the change in the uses of the land. - Students will analyse the impacts of human activity and natural land cover on the changing world. - Students will study the three major changes that are occurring in the world including deforestation, desertification and melting glaciers, and understand these processes and the impacts it will have.

-- Students will investigate changes of human movement and changes in populations. - Students will study the reasons for these changes and the impacts it can have on Development, the Environmental and Culture. - Students will be able to make connections between these movements and political, social factors, and economics.
+- Students will investigate changes of human movement and changes in populations. - Students will study the reasons for these changes and the impacts it can have on development, the environment and culture. - Students will be able to make connections between these movements and political, social factors, and economics.

-Students must complete a combination of the following assessments to be successful in Geography: Field Work Investigation, structured questions, case study and report, analysis of geographical data, folio of exercises and tests as well as final examinations.
+Students must complete a combination of the following assessments to be successful in Geography:

+Field Work Investigation, structured questions, case study and report, analysis of geographical data, folio of exercises and tests as well as final examinations.